 According to the USDA, the recommended areas for growing this shrub are planting zones 5 to 8.

+Grow the shrub in full sun to partial shade.
+The members of this species that display green and gold colors on their leaves tend to have their best color when grown in full sun.
 But many gardeners feel that the color is better on Emerald Gaiety euonymus when it receives a bit of shade.

 These shrubs will grow best in a well-drained soil.
 They need an average amount of water.